mdpabel/notes/javascript.md

 ## Hoisting

+Hoisting in JavaScript is a process in which all the Variables, Functions and Class defination are declared BEFORE execution of the code.
+Variables are initialised to UNDEFINED when they are declared and the function’s name is registered as a variable in the scope containing the function declaration, and it is initialized with the function itself.

 ### var declarations

 Hoisting in JavaScript allows variables and functions to be accessed before they are actually declared within their respective scopes.
 This behavior occurs because JavaScript preprocesses the code before executing it.